muyangshi/GPD_ScaleMixture/GPDnotebook.md

 Logistics:
   - STAT 740

-- [ ] Learn to allocation GPU memory
+- [x] Learn to allocation GPU memory
+  - don't use standalone keras.
+Use `from tensorflow import keras` and never do `from keras import ...` or `import keras`

 Likelihood emulator:
-  - [ ] Rescale training X to be in the unit hypercube
+  - [x] Rescale training X to be in the unit hypercube
+    - an even bigger model (128-256-512-1024-1024-1024-512-256-128-1)
+    - pickle save `history = model.fit`
   - [ ] Local polynomial interpolator, specify # of neighbors
+  - Somehow incorporate CNN
+    - Troy did weighted sum of a row
+    - Can we use a filter to let the NN know if a point is censored?

 Quantile function emulator:
   - [ ] regenerate Likun's fit with modified weighted loss function